Minter blockchain

 Check hijacking protection

-Minter Checks are issued offline and do not exist in blockchain before "cashing".
-So we decided to use special passphrase to protect checks from hijacking by another person in the moment of activation.
-Hash of this passphrase is used as private key in ECDSA to prove that sender is the one who owns the check.
+Minter Checks are issued off-line and do not exist on blockchain until redemption.
+So we've decided to use a special passphrase to protect checks from hijacking by another person at the moment of activation.
+The hash of this passphrase is used as a private key in ECDSA to prove that the sender is the one who owns the check.

 How to issue a Minter Check

-For issuing Minter Check you can use our Console.
+To issue a Minter Check, you can use our Console.

-- Pass phrase - secret phrase which you will pass to receiver of the check.
+- Passphrase - secret phrase that you will pass to receiver of the check.

 - Check itself